AtifNaveed/Documentation/README.md

            Override view did load logic here
            **Note :** If you wants to handle user view did load logic, write your code here */

            override func viewDidLoad() {
                  super.viewDidLoad()
-                 // Do any additional setup after loading the view.
            }
     }